Safari Photography Tips for your visit to Ol Pejeta Safari Cottages - from a professional photographer

 Explore more of Kenya’s hidden gems on a day trip to Ngare Ndare forest: wander along the Ngare Ndare canopy walkway and take a dip in the crystal clear falls.

 Ngare Ndare Forest is a bit of a hidden gem.
 This is a community owned and run trust tucked away in the foothills of Mt Kenya that forms part of the wildlife corridor between the northern wilderness of Laikipia and Mt Kenya.
 Whilst this is not necessarily a safari experience you’ll likely spot bushbuck, warthogs and elephants on your day trip to Ngare Ndare as they pass through this corridor and the best place to spot them is from the forest’s suspended canopy walkway.
-This is also a great place to see the elusive Colobus monkeys; a striking, black and white monkey of which less than 5,000 exist in the wild in Kenya.

 Your day out at Ngare Ndare